-- Engage potential members from communities currently underrepresented in 4C, including tribal nations, social justice and agricultural organizations, smaller municipalities, and regional agencies and networks. - Engage more members in 4C decisions, initiatives, and committees.
+- Engage potential members from communities currently underrepresented in 4C, including Tribes, social justice and agricultural organizations, smaller municipalities, and regional agencies and networks. - Engage more members in 4C decisions, initiatives, and committees

-Build Organizational Capacity
+Build Capacity

-- Establish independent staff support and update governance structures to support member priorities. - Develop and implement a communications strategy to expand networking and give voice to 4C's perspective.
+- Establish communication channels for members to share information. - Develop and implement a communications strategy to give voice to 4C's perspective.